 Whilst addressing the seemingly never-ending tension between art as universal vs. identity specific with a trans-diasporic view (US/UK), each panel addresses this question in different ways showing that the question of Black identity in art and exhibition making is inherently historically and systemically produced.
 The conference is the first focusing exclusively on exhibitions that featured African Diasporic Art in the United States and the United Kingdom, which combines perspectives by art historians, curators, and artists who were variously contemporary witnesses or secondary researchers on these exhibitions.
 Their differing roles makes the conference an opportunity to gather knowledge that traverses art historical research and oral history while generating first-hand accounts and primary materials.
 This approach is particularly valuable in regards to the contributions by Historically Black Colleges and Universities in the early to mid-20th century that laid the groundwork for collections and artists that allowed the field to emerge.
 Overall, the conference aims to reflect on the socio-political circumstances which were essential for the emergence of a field of study that is constantly reshaping itself and challenging normative exhibition-making practices.

-Reshaping the field: Arts of the African Diasporas on Display is organized by Nana Adusei-Poku, Associate Professor and Luma Fellow at the Center for Curatorial Studies, Bard College.
+Reshaping the field: Arts of the African Diasporas on Display is organized by Nana Adusei-Poku, Associate Professor and Luma Scholar at the Center for Curatorial Studies, Bard College.